ArrowM/Queue-Bot/README.md

 `!h` displays a list of all commands.

 ### Restricted Commands
-All commands are restricted to owners or users with `mod` or `mods` in their server roles.
+Available to owners or users with mod or mods in their server roles.
 #### Modify & View Queues
 `!q {channel name}` creates a new queue or deletes an existing queue.
 `!q` shows the existing queues.